roxylius/Orbit_FitMatcher/frontend/AUTH_INTEGRATION.md

 5. POST `/api/auth/reset-password` with OTP and new password
 6. Success redirect to `/login` with success message

-### Protected Routes
+### Protected Routes & Session Persistence
-1. On mount, AuthProvider checks `/api/auth/me`
+1. On mount, AuthProvider calls `GET /api/auth/verify` with credentials
-2. If authenticated, user object loaded
+2. If authenticated (200 response), user object loaded from session
+3. If not authenticated (401 response), user remains null
-3. ProtectedRoute checks user state
+4. ProtectedRoute checks user state:
-4. If null, redirect to `/login`
+   - If user is null → redirect to `/login`
-5. If loading, show spinner
+   - If loading → show spinner
-6. If authenticated, render protected content
+   - If authenticated → render protected content
+5. **Session persists across page refreshes** via session cookie

 ### Logout Flow
 1. User clicks logout button in sidebar